fjnn/hvl-ele201/README.md

 ### Info
 This website is created using [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).
 The guide on how to use this theme is well explained in the [Quick-Start Guide](https://mmistakes.github.io/minimal-mistakes/).
 The purpose of this page is to have a quick reference on some features which are mainly used in this website.

-You can manually modify the content on Github through your browser, and the changes will be automatically applied as you push your changes. **However, please use [via github.com](#via-githubcom) method only when you do minor changes since it is harder to debug if there is a mistake that causes compilation problems**.
+You can manually modify the content on Github through your browser, and the changes will be automatically applied as you push your changes. **However, please use [via Github](#via-githubcom) method only when you do minor changes since it is harder to debug if there is a mistake that causes compilation problems**.
 Also every push fills the commit history and it becomes harder to track important changes.
 To prepare a whole lecure content, it is highly recommended to use [local edit](#local-edit).

 ### Local edit
 In this method, you need to have the repository downloaded to your PC, and you can modify the files as you wish.